Read the Latest

 Since glycogen storage diseases are hereditary, the primary risk factor for is having a family member with this disease.

-The symptoms of a glycogen storage disease depend on its type.
+Glycogen storage disease symptoms in pediatric patients depend on its type.
 The following is a list of common glycogen storage disease symptoms:

 Symptoms of specific types of glycogen storage diseases include:

-Glycogen storage disease is usually diagnosed in infancy or childhood as a result of the above symptoms.
+Glycogen storage disease diagnosis usually occurs in infancy or childhood as a result of the above symptoms.
 If your child's doctor suspects a glycogen storage diseases, he or she will ask about your child's symptoms and medical history, then perform a physical exam.
 The doctor will perform tests to rule out or confirm the diagnosis.
 These tests may include:

-Treatment will depend on the type of glycogen storage disease and the symptoms.
+Glycogen storage disease treatment will depend on the type of disease and the symptoms.
 The following general treatment guidelines apply to people who have glycogen storage diseases that affect the liver, or types I, III, IV, and VI.
 Your child's doctor will develop a treatment regimen based on your child's specific symptoms.

 The goal of treatment is to maintain normal blood glucose levels.
 This may be done with:

-This next group of treatment guidelines applies to people who have glycogen storage diseases that affect the muscles, or types V and VII.
+This next group of glycogen storage disease treatment guidelines applies to people who have glycogen storage diseases that affect the muscles, or types V and VII.
 Your child's doctor will develop a treatment regimen based on your child's specific symptoms.

 The goal of treatment is to avoid muscle fatigue and/or cramps induced by exercise.
 This is done by: